August 8, 2022

 Choose Your Own Retirement Adventure – The 4 Types of Retirement Journeys, Ep #170

+Have you ever wondered how your retirement preparations compare with others?
 This is a common question that we hear as financial advisors.
 On this episode, we’ll take a look at data from a recent study about the 4 types of retirement journeys that people take.
 You’ll also hear about the risks and opportunities that stem from these 4 retirement paths.

 People’s circumstances, attitudes, and ambitions can greatly affect their retirement experience.
 So, if you are on the cusp of retirement you may be wondering what type of retirement you will have.
 You can think of retirement as a Choose Your Own Adventure book.
 Each path has its own opportunities and lessons to learn.

-Which retirement adventure will you choose?
+Which of these retirement journeys will you choose?

 The regretful strugglers